jzarzeckis/chat-playground/README.md

 ### Room for improvement:
 Of course there's still a lot of room for improvement, and if this was a real world project, here are the things I'd consider:
 * Adding [Marble tests](https://rxjs-dev.firebaseapp.com/guide/testing/marble-testing) for the epics
-* Ensure app is scrolled whenever a new message arrives
 * Add some spring based animations to messages arriving, to make them more exciting